 Many of you, and perhaps many of your employees, are likely involved in local charities on non-profit organizations.
 These links are highly-valued by Google, as charities tend to be trusted institutions in the offline world as well as online.

 You want to make sure your involvement is acknowledged online.
-As my friend Mike Blumenthal likes to say, “You don’t need a thank-you from the executive director.
+As my friend Mike Blumenthal from GatherUp likes to say, “You don’t need a thank-you from the executive director.
 You don’t need a plaque.
 If they really want to thank you for your involvement, they’ll give you a link from their website.”

 Groups for whom you host events at your physical location